 If nothing else, T2 Trainspotting becomes an attempt to reckon with this paradox.
 It dives in with a sense of worldliness, and the first half hour is done so well that it justifies the film’s existence.
 You can see why director Danny Boyle would want to revisit this group, and why he insisted on waiting for the original cast to age before doing so.
-As the film (re)introduces the hell-raisers of 1996, it becomes a sensitive, character-driven look at time gone by, particularly for an extension of a youth movie.
+As the film (re)introduces the hell-raisers of 1996, it extends a “youth movie” into a sensitive, character-driven look at time gone by.
 Here are figures, their hair greying and their faces creased, who realize all too well that they’ve pissed it away.

 T2 Trainspotting is available now on home video.
 If SnapChat filters are the future of cinema, this isn’t it.
 But it will introduce you to “Silk” by Wolf Alice.